laipn/company-fit/README.md

 ## Foreword

-It has always seem odd to me that there's plenty of info on structured employee interviews, but candidates themselves lack that same structure when deciding company fit.
+It has always seem odd to me that there's plenty of info on [structured](https://pmc.ncbi.nlm.nih.gov/articles/PMC9553626/) employee job interviews, but candidates themselves lack that same structure when deciding company fit.
 I thought I'd remedy that for myself.

 I've made the doc public because people have asked me about it.
 Coincidentally it also serves as good way for prospective companies to glean whether I would be a good fit.